 "Yeah it was," Karim returned his gaze to his work.
 "But in terms of furniture I have to pay for it, just what's in my office though.
 Everything you see here is pretty old.
 Letting that kid break the old chair allowed me to get some funding for that new chair.
 How laughable is that?"

 "It's not unthinkable.
-I heard some schools had some funding cut in order to get those new signs in place."
+I heard some schools had some funding cut in order to get those new signs to be put up."